-“I was told the reason I had bad knees was because of the active life I had led.
+“I was told the reason I had bad knees was because of the active life I have led.
 Being active is a good thing but the associated pain that eventually came with it was not,” said Vaughn.

 Vaughn’s previous surgeries and his Mako System Total Knee Replacement Surgery with Dr. Brian Gruber, Orthopedic Surgeon